 Some common behaviours of alienated children include:

-- A lack of ambivalence, describing the alienating parent almost entirely negatively and the rejected parent almost entirely positively;
+- A lack of ambivalence, describing the alienating parent almost entirely positively and the rejected parent almost entirely negatively;

 - Although reasons for the dislike of the rejected parent may appear to be justified on the surface, they may be flimsy, contradictory or exaggerated upon further probing;